The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 • Resource Manager

-The PMO must have sufficient resources and appropriate tools, to avoid being reduced to a purely administrative function.
+The PMO must have of sufficient resources and appropriate tools, in order to avoid being reduced to a purely administrative function.

 4. Maturity and evolution

-In many organizations, the PMO is gradually evolving:
+In many organisations, the PMO is evolving gradually:

-Les maturity models are used to assess the current state and define a roadmap for improvement.
+The maturity models allow us to assess the current situation and define a roadmap for improvement.

-• a steering committee or governance board composed of senior sponsors
+• One Steering committee or governance council comprising senior sponsors

-• from escalation and decision-making processes for resource conflicts or project drifts
+• des escalation and decision-making process for resource conflicts or project deviations

 6. Indicators and continuous improvement